 Yes, we are open 365 days a year, although our office is closed on Christmas and Thanksgiving days.
 Some say our trout fishing is the best in the dead of winter, so we can stay pretty busy even in January and February.

 Yes, we allow dogs only.
-We strive to have a common-sense policy that allows guests to bring their dogs, while also protecting other guests and property.
-For $12 per-night-per-pet charge owners accept responsibility to keep their dogs off furniture and beds, walk them on a leash and leave them unattended only in a carrier.
+We strive to have a common-sense policy that allows guests to bring their dogs, while also protecting other guests and our property.
+For a $12 per-night per-pet charge, owners accept responsibility to keep their dogs off furniture and beds, walk them on a leash and leave them unattended only in a carrier or crate.
 We also ask for a cell phone number in case of barking.
 Damages will incur extra charges.
 We gratefully expect owners to clean up any messes on the resort grounds — small trash bags are free in the office.

 Yes, we have WiFi.